Phot Source: Canva.com

 When to Start

 As long as you are a legal adult, you may begin creating your estate plan at any time.
-Many make the mistake of believing there is a right time or situation that will provoke them to begin creating estate planning documents.
-The truth is, it is much more likely to approach the matter too late.
-Life is full of unexpected occurrences; A solid estate plan can offer you peace of mind, especially when it is in place ahead of time.
-The following information serves as a road map to illustrate the estate planning process.
+Many people think there’s a perfect time or reason to start making estate planning documents, but the reality is that it’s easy to wait too long.
+Life is unpredictable, and having a good estate plan can give you peace of mind, especially when it’s set up in advance.
+The information below will guide you through the estate planning process.

 Compile Documents

-Organizing and safely storing documents is an essential (and often overlooked) starting point when it comes to estate planning.
+Organizing and safely storing your documents is a key first step in estate planning, even though it’s often overlooked.
 In doing so, you are setting yourself up for success in several ways.
 Keeping an accurate record of important documents makes it much easier to list assets, prove ownership, and legitimize your beneficiary designations.
-Once your estate planning documents are created, it will allow you and your loved ones to access them, either in the event that you update them, or in the event that they are needed in an emergency situation.
+Once your estate planning documents are created, it will allow you and your loved ones to access them, whether you need to make updates or if there’s an emergency.

 Prepare for Estate Planning Consultation